ChaoLiRV/modelpipeline_spark/README.md

 | 136576205 | Desktop    | Chrome        | Peak      | 1    | NaN       | 22   | 1     | 275500.5   | 22         | 12522.75     | 5.440122391 | [12522.75, 5.440122391]    | [-0.2024, -0.2993]      |

 #### Categorical Variables
-The first process step is same as the numerical variables, to set an imputation stage for handling the missing value in real world scenario.
+The same step is for categorical variables at the beginning, to set an imputation stage for handling the missing value.
 MLeap does not provide this transformer function as you cannot find it on this list <http://mleap-docs.combust.ml/core-concepts/transformers/support.html>, and therefore we create our own transformer _**StringImputer**_ by following the MLeap document as aforementioned.
-In categorical variables, sometimes values are representing the same thing and can be bucketed into one group, for instance _"Mobile"_ and _"SmartPhone"_.
+In categorical variables, values representing the same object can be bucketed into one group, for instance _"Mobile"_ and _"SmartPhone"_.
 In this situation, the _**StringMapper**_ transformer is employed to achieve this.
-Note that I utilize a custom transformer in the code instead of the MLeap built-in _StringMap_, for the reason that their transformer does not allow to set the default value in the map.
+Note that I utilize a custom transformer in the code instead of the MLeap built-in _StringMap_, for the reason that _StringMap_ does not allow to set the default value in the map.
 Next stage in the pipeline is the _**StringIndexer**_ that is another defensive layer to handle unseen values during training.
+The categorical values are mapped to numeric index based off of the frequency.
+For example, the dataset contains more _Desktop_ than _SmartPhone_ and thus their corresponding string index are 0.0 and 1.0.
+An unseen device value like _Console_ will be mapped to 2.0.
 See the table below with the columns _Device_Impute_, _Device_Map_ and _Device_Index_.
 For the best of comparison, the numeric variable columns are not shown here.
 ```scala
 import com.redventures.custom.core.transformer.StringMapperModel